ITI/mrnes/docs/mrnes.md

 The **mrnes** package does not contain the definition of components that generate and receive network traffic, these must be supplied by code that imports the **mrnes** package (e.g., various components of the **pces** package).
 That code passes to an **mrnes** API method (**mrnes.EnterNetwork**) a description of a communication, specifying (among other things) the names of the source and destination devices identified.  **mrnes** uses ordinary text to name endpoints and exports these names.
 While a model may be constructed to ascribe IP or MAC addresses to device interfaces, these are not assumed.
 Routing through the assembled system is performed using a shortest-path discovery algorithm.
 More sophisticated (and realistic) routing algorithms can in principle be incorporated, but this requires modification to the existing **mrnes** code base.

 Computational endpoints in **mrnes** can be configured to have multiple cores.
-This means that the end-to-end time involved in meeting a computation request demands on the number of available cores at the instant of the request.
+This means that the end-to-end time involved in meeting a computation request depends on the number of available cores at the instant of the request.
 The code making the request will have acquired the model of the CPU and will have looked up in a table the execution time of the task on that model, but it is left to **mrnes** logic to manage the assignment of computation workload to cores and to manage reporting back to calling code when the computation is completed,  a time that may reflect some queueing.

 **mrnes** is designed and verified to accurately capture simple workflows, using measured execution times for computation and communication activities.
 When those workflows specify pretty much all of the activity actually going on in a testbed setting, **mrnes** does a good job of making performance predictions that are aligned with measured performance.  **mrnes** also provides mechanisms to cause the performance of those workflows to vary as a function of system loading factors.
 Models that use these loading factors should be viewed more as a way of scoping the *possible* impact of load factors on that performance more than an accurate quantitative prediction of the loading factors.

 Consider the figure below, illustrating the presentation of a message to an **mrnes** representation of an endpoint.
 The representation comes from code and memory space outside of **mrnes**.
 The simulation discovers the route, creates a frame, and passes the frame through a sequence of interfaces and networks until it reaches the destination host, at which point the message carried by the frame is passed back out.
 The core activity of the network simulation is carried out by discrete event handlers that process the frame as it arrives at the ingress interface of a device, is processed by the device (i.e. switched or routed), is processed by the egress interface of the device, and then passes through network infrastructure to be presented at the ingress interface of the next device.
 We will describe the actions of the event handlers in more detail later.
-At this point the key things to remember are that the addressing scheme is left to the modeler, that the route is computed (or recovered) as a shortest path at the point the frame is presented to the source, that the time advancement logic assumes that the passage of a frame through a network between two frames is no faster than the slower of the two interfaces, and that this passage time reflects the impact that network congestion has on latency and bandwidth.  **mrnes** leaves to the modeler decisions of what to do when traffic is lost due to contention,  providing that user with a means of receiving notice of the network location and simulation time when such loss occurs.
+At this point the key things to remember are that the addressing scheme is left to the modeler, that the route is computed (or recovered) as a shortest path at the point the frame is presented to the source, that the time advancement logic assumes that the passage of a frame through a network between two interfaces is no faster than the slower of the two interfaces, and that this passage time reflects the impact that network congestion has on latency and bandwidth.  **mrnes** leaves to the modeler decisions of what to do when traffic is lost due to contention,  providing that user with a means of receiving notice of the network location and simulation time when such loss occurs.

 ![mrnes-network](./images/network-with-comm.png)